meroo893/HackAUBG-6.0/README.md

 # SafeCare Project
 **Contributors**
-- Dobromir Mitrev
+- Dobromir Mitrev - 4 hours of sleep
-- Georgi Penev
+- Georgi Penev - 10 hours of sleep
-- Alexander Georgiev
+- Alexander Georgiev - 2 and a half hours of sleep
-- Petko Gospodinov
+- Petko Gospodinov - 8 hours of sleep
-- Mert Kamberov
+- Mert Kamberov - 6 hours of sleep
 ---
 **Tech Stack**
 **Front End**